matejMartinc/ADReSSchallenge/README.md

-# Code for paper Tackling the ADReSS challenge: a multi-view approach to the automated recognition of Alzheimer’s dementia #
+# Code for paper Tackling the ADReSS challenge: a multimodal approach to the automated recognition of Alzheimer’s dementia #

 ## Installation, documentation ##